tsuchiura-1st-hs-ec/Sandbox-Jekyll/README.md

-# Jekyll-Blog
+# [Sandbox] Jekyll
-This is a blog site built with Jelyll.
+This is a blog site built with Jekyll.
 This is not a real blog site but a sandbox.

 ## References
 - https://jekyllrb.com/